 Part of the sticker shock comes from not knowing how much they spend on food already, and the other part is that they may be overestimating the amount they need to get started.

 After buying the staples locally (Grains, legumes, rice...), start to build your pantry with canning and jarring.

 Grow and jar your own food, purchase just an extra can or two at the grocery store each trip until you have what you need, and then rotate through it.

-Finally, purchase Freeze Dried Food to augment what you have and reduce the need for rotation.
+Finally, purchase Freeze Dried Vegetables or any Freeze Dried Food to augment what you have and reduce the need for rotation.